Bemmu/DecisionTree/README.md

 # Output

 The program produces an ASCII art visualization that shows the resulting tree, which might look similar to the example below.
-Text art was used so that the program would need no dependencies to image libraries.
+Text art was used to avoid having a dependency to an image library.

 	     hearing loss
 	   _______|_______